 Please note that parking is prohibited in fire zones and on campus roadways except as otherwise designated.
 The Department of Public Safety may limit or alter on-campus parking and traffic flow in the event of an incident, emergency or campus event.

-Open parking is available at all times for general faculty/staff, student and visitor use in the back lots adjacent to the turf field and track, in front of Maurer Gym, in Durkin lot between the south entrance and the south gate kiosk, and in the C/Z/R lot that runs along the south entrance roadway and the tree line.
+- Open Parking is available at all times for general faculty/staff, student and visitor use in the back lots adjacent to the turf field and track, in front of the Canastra Health and Sports Center, in Durkin lot between the south entrance and the south gate kiosk, and in the C/Z/R lot that runs along the south entrance roadway and the tree line.

 Additional open parking is available as follows:

-Parking is available in gated lots adjacent to the academic buildings, across from the Bart Luedeke Center (BLC) and next to Maurer Gym.
+- Faculty and Staff Parking is available in gated lots adjacent to the academic buildings, across from the Bart Luedeke Center (BLC) and next to the Canastra Health and Sports Center.
 These lots are accessed with your Rider ID.
-Parking is also available behind Daly Dining Hall, Vona Annex and the General Services Building (building occupants only).
+Parking is also available behind Daly Dining Hall, Vona Center and the General Services Building (building occupants only).
 Your parking decal will determine where your primary lot is located.

-Parking is available after 4 p.m. in the gated BLC lot and in all open lots (see first bullet above).
+- Graduate and evening student parking is available after 4 P.M. in the gated BLC lot and in all open lots (see first bullet above).

-Parking is available in the gated lots adjacent to these buildings.
+- Beckett Village Residents and Sorority Residents and Commuters Parking is available in the gated lots adjacent to these buildings.
 These lots are accessed with your Rider ID.
-ZTA, AXD and DPE residents may park in the Poyda and G lots (behind Lake and Ridge Houses) at those times when no parking is available in the gated Y lot behind their buildings.
+ZTA, AXiD and DPE residents and commuters may park in the Poyda and G lots (behind Lake and Ridge Houses) at those times when no parking is available in the gated Y lot behind their buildings.